End of an era: Cowboys release 2-time rushing champ Elliott

 “Zeke’s impact and influence is seared into the Cowboys franchise in a very special and indelible way,” Jones said.
 “He has been a consummate professional and leader that set a tone in our locker room, on the practice field and in the huddle.
 Zeke defined what a great teammate should be.”

-NOTES: Dallas gave RT Terence Steele a second-round tender, giving the team the option to match offers for the restricted free agent.
+NOTES: The Cowboys restructured the contracts of DE DeMarcus Lawrence and T Tyron Smith.
+Combined with recent restructures for Prescott and RG Zack Martin, the Cowboys have cleared nearly $50 million in cap space.
+Smith’s reworked deal ensures the return of the eight-time Pro Bowler when he could have been another player cut to clear cap space. … RT Terence Steele received a second-round tender, giving the team the option to match offers for the restricted free agent.
 Steele is recovering from an ACL tear late in the season. … S Donovan Wilson and LB Leighton Vander Esch, both returning free agents, signed their new contracts Tuesday.